grumpyjames/birding-almanac/features/a-200-bird-year/part-32-an-epic-day-out.md

 Eventually we pull up in the car park, where the group swells further (inner AB1: "Christ, this is nearly twenty people; what a disaster").
 Lots of introductions are made.
-I am reminded of some standup where the comedian successfully represents the reality of this situation, with the names entering into one ear, and then immediately falling on the floor, with a clang.
+I am reminded of some stand-up where the comedian successfully represents the reality of this situation, with the names entering into one ear, and then immediately falling on the floor, with a clang.
 Oh well.
 There's an understandable bit of